 3. Makeup Stuff!

 Stock up on your favourite makeup items, from lipsticks to eyeshadows.
 It’s always better to make a vanity box with everything in it.
 From party wear makeup to everyday essentials, pack them all.
-Don’t forget to carry a variety of perfumes too!
+Don’t forget to carry a variety of perfumes with your bridal trousseau too!
 You want to look and smell good!

 4. Pretty Heels!

-Grab some comfortable and pretty heels, both ethnic and Western.
+Grab some comfortable and pretty heels as part of your wedding trousseau, both ethnic and Western.
 You’ll need a bunch of these considering all the new family and friends you’ll have to meet.
 Having a few quintessential heels is always a good idea.
 Think of nude peep-toes, some blingy stilettos, black pumps, shiny wedges, slip-ons and more.
 We can never have enough!

 5. Bath and Bed Linen!

-A bit old school, but something special.
+A bit old school, but this wedding trousseau is something special!
 From soft towels to pristine white bed sheets and embroidered covers, there is a lot you can carry with you to decorate your room and create an atmosphere that is warm and cosy and to your liking!

 6. Sparkly Clutches!

 ...and some subtle ones too!
-Evening clutches to match those ornate outfits, be it your Western dresses or the ethnic ensembles, are almost necessary.
+Evening clutches to match those ornate outfits, be it your Western dresses, ethnic ensembles or even your wedding trousseau, these are almost necessary.
 Carry a mix of box clutches, potlis and purses.
 These are besides the handbags that you’ll need too!

-Indulge in delicate negligees and chemises to make the first few months of your marriage more exciting.
+Indulge in delicate negligees and chemises as bridal trousseau, to make the first few months of your marriage more exciting.
 But don’t forget to carry some comfortable cotton night suits and nighties.
 Some shorts and basic shirts will work too!

 8. Ethnic Wear!